moody58/LOGOS_ENGINE/README.md

 ## 9. Open Collaboration

-This project is shared for:
+This project is part of a broader experimental system (AIOS).

-* studying the Event Ledger model
-* architectural analysis
-* discussion on event-driven systems
-* understanding system evolution

-It is not intended as a final product, but as a historical and technical foundation of LOGOS.
+It is shared openly to explore ideas, structures, and workflows.

+If you find this interesting or plan to build upon it, feel free to reach out — I’d be glad to connect.

 ---